Buying home insurance

 - If you’re happy with the quote, apply for cover.
 If we agree to insure your home and/or contents, your cover will start on the date you select.

-It’s not a legal requirement, however your lawyer or conveyancer will usually recommend you insure your home (or investment property) when you exchange signed copies of the purchase contract with the seller.
+You should check with a lawyer or conveyancer when you should insure your home (or investment property), this is often when you exchange signed copies of the purchase contract with the seller.

 Also, most mortgage lenders require you to take out insurance before the loan becomes unconditional.